Derrick Dunlop: Family

-In 1936 he married Marjorie Richardson, eldest daughter of Henry Edward Richardson WS.
+A scion of the ancient Scottish family, Dunlop of Dunlop, in 1936 he married Marjorie Richardson, eldest daughter of Henry Edward Richardson WS.
 They had one son and one daughter.

-His grand-daughter Tessa Dunlop wrote the book To Romania With Love.
+His granddaughter Dr Tessa Dunlop, married Vlad Pricopi, a Romanian and wrote the book To Romania With Love.

 Quotations

 In relation to the thalidomide tragedy he said: "if experts are occasionally wrong they are less often wrong than non-experts ....nevertheless, we interfere with the prescribing doctor’s final freedom of decision at our peril in a free democracy".